-Key concepts are essential ideas, theories, principles or mental tools that help learners to develop a deep understanding of their subject and make links between the different topics.
-The key concepts that this syllabus is designed to develop are detailed on page 5.
-The teaching support package helps teachers integrate the key concepts into their teaching, showing how they fit into the overall syllabus and suggesting ways to teach them with each topic.
+Key concepts are essential ideas that help students develop a deep understanding of their subject and make links between different aspects.
+Key concepts may open up new ways of thinking about, understanding or interpreting the important things to be learned.
+The key concepts that this syllabus is designed to develop are detailed on page [X].